 - Highly versatile and durable

-- Can be charged while being used in solar lights
+- It can be charged while being used in solar lights

 - You need to charge them fully before use